-Southern Baptists meet; sex abuse crisis tops agenda
+Southern Baptists meet; endorse steps against sex abuse

 “This is not a distraction from the mission,” Greear said of the fight against sex abuse.
 “Protecting God’s children is the mission of the church.”

+The SBC’s meeting comes as U.S. Catholic bishops convene in Baltimore to address a widening sex-abuse crisis in the Catholic Church.
+The Southern Baptist Convention says it had 14.8 million members in 2018, down about 192,000 from the previous year.
+The Catholic Church is the largest denomination in the U.S., with 76.3 million members as of last year — down from 81.2 million in 2005.

-Sex abuse already was a high-profile issue at the 2018 national meeting in Dallas, after which Greear formed an advisory group to draft recommendations on how to confront the problem.
+Sex abuse already was a high-profile issue at the SBC’s 2018 national meeting in Dallas, after which Greear formed an advisory group to draft recommendations on how to confront the problem.
+Greear was unanimously re-elected to a second term on Tuesday.

-Pressure on the SBC has intensified in recent months, however, due in part to articles by the Houston Chronicle and San Antonio Express-News asserting that hundreds of Southern Baptist clergy and staff have been accused of sexual misconduct over the past 20 years, including dozens who returned to church duties, while leaving more than 700 victims with little in the way of justice or apologies.
+Pressure on the SBC has intensified in recent months due in part to articles by the Houston Chronicle and San Antonio Express-News asserting that hundreds of Southern Baptist clergy and staff have been accused of sexual misconduct over the past 20 years, including dozens who returned to church duties, while leaving more than 700 victims with little in the way of justice or apologies.

-Stung by the allegations, SBC leaders have forwarded to the delegates meeting in Birmingham a proposed amendment to the SBC constitution making clear that an individual church could be expelled for mishandling or covering up sex-abuse cases.
-The proposal also designates racism as grounds for expulsion.
+Stung by the allegations, SBC leaders forwarded to the delegates meeting in Birmingham a proposed amendment to the SBC constitution making clear that an individual church could be expelled for mishandling or covering up sex-abuse cases.
+It was endorsed by the delegates, as was a similar proposal designating racism as grounds for expulsion.

-Another proposal calls for assigning the SBC’s Credentials Committee to field claims against churches with regard to sexual abuse and racial discrimination.
+Delegates also voted to assign the SBC’s credentials committee to review claims against churches with regard to sexual abuse and racial discrimination.

 Even before this week’s meeting, some action had been taken on recommendations from Greear’s study committee.